 Facilities

 Students have access to the computing facilities in the School of Economic, Political and Policy Sciences (or EPPS), the University’s Computing Center, and computing facilities in the School of Management (or SOM).
 EPPS has two computing laboratories which have over 50 computers that are network linked and equipped with major social science software packages, including E-Views, R, Rats, SPSS and STATA.
-A computerized geographic information system, the Lexis Nexis Database, and WestLaw are also available for student use.
+A computerized geographic information system, the Lexis Nexis database, and Westlaw are also available for student use.
 The University’s Computing Center provides personal computers and UNIX Workstations.
 Many important data and reference materials are also available online via the library’s and School’s memberships in numerous organizations.

 Graduate Assistantships